Treaty of Tartu (Estonia–Russia): Signatories

 The treaty was signed by Jaan Poska on the Estonian side and Adolf Joffe for Soviet Russia, as well as by other representatives of both parties.

 Significance

 The Tartu Peace Treaty has been regarded as the birth certificate of the Republic of Estonia because it was the first de jure recognition of the state.
 The treaty was also of utmost importance to the diplomatically isolated Soviet Russia, with Lenin expressing satisfaction with the treaty as "an incomparable victory over Western imperialism".
 Some members of the Entente opposed the treaty with the intention to keep Soviet Russia in international isolation.

 Aftermath

 After the signing, Soviet Russia did not fulfill several points of the treaty.
 For example, the museological collections of the University of Tartu have not been returned to this day from Voronezh and the migration of Estonians was obstructed.

 In 1940–1941 and 1944–1991 Estonia was occupied by the Soviet Union.
+The Soviet occupation between 1942–1944 was interrupted by the Soviet-German war, during which it was occupied by the Germans.

 The Estonia–Russia border today leaves some land granted to Estonia by the Treaty of Tartu under Russian control.